rbardenet/bnp-course/INSTRUCTIONS.md

 2. Rename the `mypackage` directory as your project's name
 3. Put your code inside your package directory
 4. Put any tests you have inside the `tests` directory
+5. Put any data files you use under the `data` directory
-5. Update the `README.md` to relate to your project
+6. Update the `README.md` to relate to your project
  - change the project name
  - update the pre-requirements if any (or remove them if none)
  - update the installation instructions
  - put your usage examples and other documentation on it
+7. Remove this `INSTRUCTIONS.md` file

+### Choose a Licence

+Choose a licence and update the text into the [LICENCE](LICENCE) file.

 ### Setting up Travis